-Switch's commitment to human rights is embodied in our core values of honesty, integrity and accountability, which form the basis of the Switch Culture Code.
+Switch's commitment to human rights is embodied in our core values of honesty, integrity and accountability, which form the basis of the Switch Culture Codes.
 Switch takes seriously the importance of offering a workplace free of unlawful discrimination, harassment and retaliation.
 Our expectation is that all clients, employees, agents and business partners will be treated with respect and dignity, and that our interactions with others will be free from abuse, discrimination and corruption of all kinds.
-We do not tolerate forced or child labor, human trafficking or slavery in any form and are committed to the protection of minority groups and women's rights.
+We have a zero tolerance approach to modern slavery, including forced and child labor, human trafficking or slavery in any form and are committed to the protection of minority groups and women's rights.

 Our company policies, including our Employee Handbook and Switch Business Code of Conduct prohibit discrimination and outline our policies preventing unlawful discrimination, harassment and retaliation, and the numerous resources employees have if they wish to report any potential violations of these policies.
 Switch also conducts harassment training for all of its employees.
-All reports of potential violations of policy are promptly addressed by members of Switch's Human Resources and/or Legal department.
+All reports of potential violations of policy are promptly addressed by members of Switch's Human Resources and / or Legal department.